Merry TEFL Christmas: Christmas Around the World!

 Samichlaus and Schmutzli, Switzerland

-On the 6th of December, Samichlaus visits the children of Switzerland and hands out fruits, cookies, and chocolate.
+On the 6th of December, Samichlaus visits the children of Switzerland and hands out fruit, cookies, and chocolate.
 But he is not alone.
 He is accompanied by his helper Schmutzli, who wears a black robe and has a dark beard.
 He carries an empty bag and his job is to remind the children to be good throughout the year.

 St. Lucia’s Day, Sweden